Disney Research has robots matching verbal styles with kids

 It’s a natural enough line of research: computer-generated speech and interaction patterns are so wooden across the board that little is expected of them.
 But pairs of people — for example, kids playing with each other — who are in tune verbally (in “prosodic synchrony”) tend to be more engaged and successful in what they’re doing.

 For the study, the team paired kids with a robot and had them play a little platforming game where one player tells the character to go and the other tells it to jump.
-The system they created listened to the child’s voice and extracted some basic properties: loudness, word length, and frequency (i.e. quickness or rhythm).
+The system they created listened to the child’s voice and extracted some basic properties: loudness, word length and frequency (i.e. quickness or rhythm).

 One kid, for example, might be quick to respond but draws out “juuump,” while another hesitates but says “go” quickly and loudly.